splunk-soar-connectors/mongodb/README.md

 Type: **investigate**
 Read only: **True**

-By leaving the <b>filter</b> parameter blank, all documents in the collection will be returned\.
+By leaving the <b>filter</b> parameter blank, all documents in the collection will be returned.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS